-2 Computer Institute - IC, Universidade Federal Fluminense (UFF) - IC/UFF Rua Passo da Pátria 156 - Bloco E, 24210-240, Niterói, RJ, Brazil {renan.augusto,rodrigoluis,marcelo.bernardes}@ice.ufjf.br {bdembogurski}@ic.uff.br
+Computer Institute - IC, Universidade Federal Fluminense (UFF) - IC/UFF Rua Passo da Ptria 156 - Bloco E, 24210-240, Niteri, RJ, Brazil bdembogurski@ic.uff.br

-Abstract.
-This work presents a method to model a spherical mesh by modifying its heightmap in an augmented reality environment.
-Our contribution is the use of the hierarchical structure of semiregular A4-8 meshes to represent a dynamic deformable mesh suitable for modeling.
-It defines only a fraction of the overall terrain that is subjected to local deformations.
-The modeling of spherical terrains is achieved with proper subdivision constraints at the singularities of the parametric space.
-An error metric dependent on the observer and on the geometry of the topography was used to provide fast visualization and editing.
-The results demonstrate that the use of the A4-8 mesh combined with the tangible augmented reality system is flexible to shape spherical terrains and can be easily modified to deal with other topologies, such as the torus and the cylinder.
+This work presents a method that allows the deformation of a terrain by modifying its heightmap in an augmented reality environment.
+The hierarchical structure of A4-8 meshes was used to represent terrains.
+This structure defines a parameter space to calculate the coordinates of a field in the \mathbb{R}^3 Euclidean space.
+In particular, this paper deals with the problem of modeling spherical terrains.
+An error metric dependent on the observer and the geometry of the land used for its observation and modeling.
+The results demonstrate that the use of A4-8 mesh combined with the tangible augmented reality system is flexible to shape spherical terrains and can be easily modified to deal with other topologies, such as the torus and the cylinder.
+The development of an efficient and intuitive to use method for mesh generation, based on augmented reality markers, is the main contribution of this work.